 In the Performance Test Designer window, in the Groups grid, click the Relative Distribution button to define a ratio by which to distribute the Vusers from each group.
-For user interface details, see Relative Distribution in the "Performance Test Designer > Workload Tab" on next page.
+For user interface details, see Relative Distribution in the "Performance Test Designer > Workload Tab" below.